Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 C. A WAF
 D. An ELB

-A unified threat management device combines multiple security services including firewall, IDS, or IPS, antivirus/antimalware, email filtering, WAF, and similar services into a single solution
+A unified threat management device combines multiple security services including firewall, IDS, or IPS, antivirus/antimalware, email filtering, WAF, and similar services into a single solution.

+64 A is correct
+Ramon wants to conduct an exercise for his organization with the least potential to cause disruption.
+Which of the following testing methodologies is least likely to cause potential issues with service delivery?
+A. Tabletop exercises
+B. Fail over exercises
+C. Simulation exercises
+D. Parallel processing exercises

+Tabletop exercises do not involve an actual technical system and instead are gamed out in a room.
+This means they're least likely to cause disruptions.
+Simulation exercises require care because simulated calls and actions may inadvertently become real if staff are not fully aware of the scenario being an exercise or accidentally execute a command that can cause actual impact.

+68 C is correct
+Selah’s organization is conducting a simulation exercise.
+Which of the following is not a common element of a simulation?
+A. Testing of notification processes
+B. Testing of procedures
+C. Testing of fail over capabilities
+D. Testing of communication systems

+Simulations try to avoid causing potential outages and work to simulate a scenario.
+They may validate that notification processes communication systems and procedures all work.